Somerset Carnivals

 Each cart has a theme.
 The largest will be up to 100 feet in length and illuminated with thousands of bulbs.
 Carnival club members ride on the carts in fancy dress, often dancing/juggling/singing to pounding music.
 Hundreds of carts can take part in each of the processions, so a Somerset carnival can easily last for a couple of hours.
 Carts are judged and prizes awarded at each event.

-The amount of entries to each carnival can vary as a few of the carts can be too long to navigate some of the local streets.
+The amount of entries to each carnival can vary as a few of the carts can be too long to navigate some streets.
 Bridgwater always kicks things off in style on the county circuit.
 Here, the crowd is usually in excess of 100,000!
-(Bridgwater carnival is held on the first Saturday in November.)

 Bridgwater carnival also features a squibbing display.
 This involves around 150 people simultaneously letting off fireworks which are strapped to a large cosh.
 The result is a dramatic trail of fire.
 If you fancy catching the display it only takes place after Bridgwater carnival.